chuanconggao/extratools/docs/functions/seqtools.md

 `join(leftseq, rightseq, leftkey=None, rightkey=None, leftdefault=no_default, rightdefault=no_default)` joins two sequences, optionally according to `leftkey` and `rightkey`, respectively.
 Outer join is also supported.

 !!! warning
-    This function reads the first sequence at once.
+    This function reads the first sequence `leftseq` at once.
+Thus, make `leftseq` the shorter one for best efficiency.

 !!! tip
     If both two sequences are sorted according to `leftkey` and `rightkey`, respectively, then optimized [`sortedtools.sortedjoin`](sortedtools#sortedjoin) with the same API should be used for better efficiency.